MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/10-configure-monitor.md

 ### Replica status

-Replicas are used for Business Critical service tiers.
-You can view the status of a replica through the DMV **sys.dm_database_replica_states**.
+Replicas are used for Business critical service tiers.
+You can view the status of a replica by using the DMV **sys.dm_database_replica_states**.

-### Failover reasons
+### Failover causes

-To check the reasons for a failover event for Azure SQL Managed Instance or database deployment, check the Resource Health through the Azure portal or REST APIs.
+To determine the cause of a failover event for an Azure SQL Managed Instance or database deployment, check the resource health by using the Azure portal or REST APIs.

 ### System Center Management Pack for Azure SQL

 System Center provides management packs to monitor Azure SQL Managed Instance and Azure SQL Database.
-Consult the management pack documentation for requirements and usage.
+See the management pack documentation for requirements and details.